Operadic actions on long knots and 2-string links: Introduction

-This paints the picture of a duality where one can choose to split a knot according to two different processes: a simpler one with potentially complicated primes, or a complex one with more elementary pieces.
-A similar story can be told for links, i.e the isotopy classes of embeddings $\Emb(S^1 \amalg \cdots \amalg S^1, S^3)$, but the connected sum $\varhash$ does not formalize as well.
-This comes from the fact that once the components of a link are cut open, there is no canonical way to close them up.
+This depicts a duality between the two methods of decomposition: one is simple but leads to potentially complicated primes, while the other is more elaborate but has easier irreducible pieces.
+A similar story can be told for links, ie for the isotopy classes of embeddings in $\Emb(S^1 \amalg \cdots \amalg S^1, S^3)$.
+Adapting the connected sum $\hash$ to this setting takes some work: problems arise once the components of a link are cut open, as there is no canonical way to close them up.
 However, a step-by-step adaptation of the satellite construction works for links, and a decomposition theorem exists as well.
-Its elementary bricks are the hyperbolic and Seifert-fibered links. \\
+Its building blocks are the hyperbolic and Seifert-fibered links.